pliphd/Actigraphy/README.md

 - Statistics and Machine Learning Toolbox

 # Installation Guide
----

-Please clone this repo and all dependencies in [Other Dependences](#other-dependences) to local directory.
+Please clone this repo and all dependencies in [Other Dependences](#other-dependencies) to local directory.
 The following commands should work:

 ```
 git clone git@github.com:pliphd/Actigraphy.git